Maritime BERGEN Law Summer Programme 2022

 To be eligible, students should have previous knowledge of law.
 By previous knowledge of law, we expect that students have studied law courses equaling approximately two years of law studies before the programme starts.
 Previous knowledge of Maritime Law is not required.

-Participation in the programme, including accommodation during the duration of the programme, is free of charge.
 There are no tuition fees for the programme.

 Transportation to field trip sites and cost of admission to sites included in the programme are taken care of by the organisers.